 Plushly for Students: Why It's Built for College Job Searches

 Most job-application tools were built for experienced professionals.
-Plushly was built from day one for the opposite cohort — college students and new grads searching for internships and first roles.
+Plushly was built from day one for the opposite group: college students and new grads searching for internships and first roles.
 Here's why that design choice changes what the product does.

 Students need volume, not polish